Phone numbers

 • Mistaking sexual experiences or romantic intensity for genuine intimacy

-• Feeling lonely and isolated when not in a relationship
+• Feeling lonely and isolated when you're not in a relationship

 • Missing out on important commitments with friends, family or colleagues to search for a new relationship